Advancement via Individual Determination (AVID) Australia

 AVID Australia Summer Institute 2016

 The Victoria Institute will host AVID's Australian professional learning program - the AVID Australia Summer Institute - from 30 November - 2 December 2016.
-Please consult this year's Strand Guide, if your school is interested in attending or read more about previous summer institutes in the 'News' section.
+This year's Strand Guide is now available for download.
+Read more about previous summer institutes in the 'News' section.
 Please note that only schools with an AVID Australia license are able to attend.
 Contact AVID Australia to find out how your school can become an AVID school.